Hillingdon House: First house

 The first house on the site was built as a hunting lodge in 1717 for the Duke of Schomberg, a British army commander of German origin.
 He is said to have been very argumentative, to the point where he would argue with all those around him bar the enemy.

-The house eventually passed to the Chetwynd family, who sold it to the Marchioness of Rockingham, widow of Prime Minister The Marquess of Rockingham, in 1786 for £9,000.
+The house eventually passed to the Chetwynd family, who sold it to the Mary Watson-Wentworth, Marchioness of Rockingham, widow of the Prime Minister Charles Watson-Wentworth, 2nd Marquess of Rockingham, in 1786 for £9,000.
 The Marchioness lived there until her own death in 1804, upon which the estate passed to her stepsister Elizabeth, widow of William Weddell MP.
 Her husband had left her Newby Hall in Mayfair, therefore having no need of Hillingdon House, she sold it to Josias Du Pré Porcher in 1805.
 In 1810 the estate was sold to Richard Henry Cox, a member of the Cox banking family and the grandson of Richard Cox, founder of the travel company Cox & Kings.